madelinebirch/Phase-4-Project/README.md

 *See notebook for full code of KNNWithMeans modeling.*

-### KNNWithMeans Model Evaluation

-**KNN RMSE:** 0.3822

-**KNN MAE:** 0.3201

-*It appears our KNNWithMeans model's RMSE is better than our SVD model's, at 0.382, and the MAE score compared to the SVD model's has dropped to 0.320.
-Not a huge difference, but it gets us that must closer to accurately predicting our users' preferences.*

-### Model 4: Tuned KNNWithMeans
+#### Model 4: Tuned KNNWithMeans

-Building on our original KNNWithMeans model to see if we can get lower evaluation metrics, we will focus here on the `sim_options_tuned` snippet:
+Building on our original KNNWithMeans model to see if we can get lower evaluation metrics, we will focus here on the `sim_options_tuned` snippet, found in `notebook.ipynb`:

 1. **K Neighbors (`k`):** Instead of letting Surprise set a default value for`k` (the number of similar users to consider when making predictions), we set it to 1o ourselves.
 A lower value often leads to more personalized recommendations.
 2. **min_support:** `min_support` is set to 50, indicating that there must be a minimum of 50 common items between two users for them to be considered neighbors.
 3. **`shrinkage`:** A higher shrinkage value like 300 indicates stronger regularization, which can be beneficial in scenarios with sparse data or when you want to prevent the model from overfitting to the training data

-**KNN2 RMSE:** 0.3182

-**KNN2 MAE:** 0.1955

-Our RMSE and MAE values are getting closer and closer to 0 every time, indicating more and more accurate predictions.
+#### All Model Evaluations

-It would be helpful to create a DataFrame that prints out all of our evaluation metrics in one place so that we can see how our model iterations have yielded increasingly more favorable scores:
+We've created a table that shows all of our evaluation metrics in one place so that we can see how our model iterations have yielded increasingly more favorable RMSE and MAE scores:

 <img src="Images/all_metrics_df.png" alt="DataFrame of ALl Model Evaluation Metrics" width="400" height="200">
 [DataFrame of All Model Evaluation Metrics]

 # Conclusions & Recommendations

 **Key Findings:**

-- ALS, with an RMSE of 0.570505 and MAE of 0.451363, showcased a respectable performance, laying a foundation for collaborative filtering.
-- SVD excelled with an RMSE of 0.475072 and MAE of 0.404359, demonstrating its robustness in capturing nuanced user preferences.
-- KNNWithMeans emerged as a powerful contender, achieving an RMSE of 0.382185 and MAE of 0.320137, highlighting its adaptability to dynamic user behavior.
-- A tuned version of KNNWithMeans (KNN2) further elevated performance with an RMSE of 0.318239 and MAE of 0.195525, showcasing the impact of hyperparameter optimization.
+    - A tuned version of KNNWithMeans (KNN2) shows the best performance, with an RMSE of 0.318239 and MAE of 0.195525, showcasing the impact of hyperparameter optimization.
+This is an improvement upon both the ALS and SVD models’ scores.

-**Collaborative Filtering Advantage:**
-Collaborative filtering, our primary focus, proved advantageous for cineSYNC's diverse content library.
-It dynamically adapts to user behavior, making it well-suited for platforms with evolving user preferences.
+    - On average, the tuned KNN model's predictions deviate from actual user ratings by around 0.32 stars.

 ### Recommendations

 - *Use and refine the tuned KNNWithMeans (KNN2) model,* experimenting with different values for parameters like 'k,' 'min_support,' and 'shrinkage' to optimize configuration.

     - *Advantages of this model*:
         - Its interpretability and adaptability to changing user preferences make it well-suited for smaller datasets.
         - Unlike matrix factorization, which excels at handling sparse data and imputing missing values, KNNWithMeans provides transparency in recommendations, facilitating a clearer understanding of the underlying basis.
         - Particularly beneficial for smaller datasets, KNNWithMeans simplifies implementation by avoiding the complex training processes associated with matrix factorization, offering a practical and effective choice for scenarios prioritizing interpretability and adaptability to evolving preferences.

     - *Disadvantages of this model:*
         - This model can be computationally expensive, especially as the dataset grows.
         - This model may also struggle with the cold start problem for new users or items with limited interaction history.

-- *Recommendation:* To address the cold start problem, we suggest a content-based or hybrid approach to provide content based recs for users with limited interaction.
+- *To address the cold start problem*, we suggest a content-based or hybrid approach to provide content based recs for users with limited interaction.
 By combining content-based recommendations with k-NN with Means, you can provide meaningful suggestions even when there is insufficient interaction data.

 ### Next Steps